-Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length.
-It can contain digits, letters, and hyphens (-).
+Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length, and can contain digits, letters, and hyphens (-).
 Region

-Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
-The name of the selected resource group is displayed.
+Resource GroupMove the pointer over All Resources at the top of the page and select the resource group that you want to use.
+After you select a resource group, virtual private clouds (VPCs) and vSwitches are filtered based on the selected resource group.
+When you create a cluster, only the VPCs and vSwitches that belong to the selected resource group are displayed in the console.
 Kubernetes Version Select a Kubernetes version.
 Container Runtime Select Sandboxed-Container.
-VPCSelect a virtual private cloud (VPC) to deploy the cluster.
-Shared VPCs and standard VPCs are supported.
+VPCSelect a VPC to deploy the cluster.
+Standard VPCs and shared VPCs are supported.

 Note ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click Create VPC to create one.
 For more information, see Create a VPC.